 | 500 guests | $25,000 | $10,000 | $35,000 | $43,750 |

-Note: The above table includes foods and drinks only, while staffing, rentals, venue, décor, and other services are additional.
+Note: The pricing shown in the above table includes food and drinks only, while staffing, rentals, venue, décor, and other services are not included.

 If you are living in any state in the United States, you might be wondering what the average wedding food cost per person could be.
 Below, we have shown the average cost per guest at the national level and state-by-state: